Skip to content

 • Product documentation

-While the tone might vary somewhat depending on the context, the overall language and voice should remain consistent at their core.
+While tone may vary somewhat depending on the context, the overall language and voice should remain consistent at their core.

 As a freelancer, I’ve written for organizations ranging from motorcycle brands to municipal governments.
 It’s much easier to create content that sounds “right” for the brand in the first draft if they provide me with a brand voice document.

-A well-defined brand voice makes your company seem more human.
+A distinctive brand voice makes your company seem more human.
 And a more human brand is easier for customers, prospects, and social media followers to relate to.

 1. Research your audience